- MMasters Available

 Clinical Mental Health Counseling | Master’s

-The Clinical Mental Health Counseling and School Counseling programs at Bowling Green State University are committed to the mission of providing state-of-the-art training in order to prepare highly qualified, ethical and culturally competent professional counselors who advocate for social justice.
+The BGSU clinical mental health counseling program is committed to providing state-of-the-art training to prepare highly qualified, ethical and culturally competent professional counselors who advocate for social justice.
 The programs value an inclusive and diverse learning environment.
-To this end, our graduate programs offer opportunities that integrate learning discovery, scholarship and engagement that challenge traditional and non-traditional students to reach their academic and professional potential.
+To this end, our graduate mental health counseling programs offer opportunities that integrate learning discovery, scholarship and engagement that challenge traditional and non-traditional students to reach their academic and professional potential.

-Students are enrolled in either the Clinical Mental Health Counseling program or School Counseling program in the College of Education & Human Development.
-These degree programs require a diverse range of courses in counseling.
-It is a 60-credit hour program that spans 2.5 to 3 years including summer for full-time students.
-The School Counseling Program is also 60-credit hours but takes student 3 to 3.5 years to complete including summer.
+This master's level degree programs requires a diverse range of courses in clinical counseling.
+It is a 60-credit hour program that spans 2.5 to 3 years, including summer, for full-time students.
 Part-time students typically take two courses per semester.

 Internships and Careers

 BGSU sees high employment prospects for graduates of the master’s in clinical mental health counseling program.
 The profession as a whole is growing much faster than average.

 Clinical Mental Health Counselor — CMHC graduates are well prepared to work in a variety of settings, including agencies, hospitals and private practice as clinical mental health providers diagnosing and treating mental and emotional disorders.
 This work can be reimbursed by insurance, and your degree can help you become licensed across the nation.